kybernetyk/stroboface/Readme.md

 2. run the scripts

 ##How do I find my bridge IP?
 Go to the bridgefinder directory, execute build.sh and run bridgefinder binary.
 Depends on clang and libdispatch (OS X with devtools installed essentially).
+Builds and runs on linux (use build-rpi.sh) but the Raspberry Pi seems to be too shit to receive udp multicast messages.
+My other Debian box works without problems.
+Meh ...
+I guess you get what you pay for, eh?

 ##Dependencies
 1. Curl